i-look-like-tintin/TCExplorer/README.md

 ## Client Notes:
 - ~~Density and frequency maps.
 Include a unit converted to something / per year.
 Allows for experiment comparison – defined unit for everything.~~
 -  Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
-Ignore path prior to genesis. <-- In progress - May
+Ignore path prior to genesis. <-- In progress - Markey

 - Checks to see how the genesis will change as the warming increases.